newrelic/newrelic-dotnet-buildpack-tile/README.md

 * NEW_RELIC_APP_NAME env var<br/>
 * App name from User-Provided-Service<br/>
 * App name from PCF<br/>
-* **Note** that currently App name in newrelic.config file is not used<br/>
+* <strong>Note</strong> that currently App name in newrelic.config file is not used<br/>

 ### <a id='agent-config'></a> New Relic Agent Configuration File
-New Relic configuration file (**"newrelic.config"**) would allow you to set a number of agent properties, and change the behavior of the agent as you wish.
+New Relic configuration file (<strong>"newrelic.config"</strong>) would allow you to set a number of agent properties, and change the behavior of the agent as you wish.
 Refer to [.NET agent configuration](https://docs.newrelic.com/docs/agents/net-agent/configuration/net-agent-configuration) for more information on configuring the agent.
 You could make a copy of this file into the application's root directory, and change any of agent's settings.
 The buildpack looks for the agent's config file in the following order:<br/><br/>
 * App root folder<br/>
 * Buildpack folder<br/>
 * Agent folder<br/>

 ### <a id='ups'></a> New Relic User-Provided-Services
-If the application binds to a User-Provided-Service with the word **"newrelic"** as part of its name, the buildpack sets the credentials from this service in the application environment by setting environment variable for known New Relic properties.
+If the application binds to a User-Provided-Service with the word <strong>"newrelic"</strong> as part of its name, the buildpack sets the credentials from this service in the application environment by setting environment variable for known New Relic properties.
 The known properties currently are:<br/><br/>
 * NEW_RELIC_LICNESE_KEY<br/>
 * NEW_RELIC_APP_NAME<br/>
 * NEW_RELIC_DISTRIBUTED_TRACING_ENABLED<br/>

 ### <a id='proxy'></a> Use of Proxy
-If you're using a proxy server in your environment, you need to make a copy of **"newrelic.config"** file of the agent in the application directory, and specify the [proxy information](https://docs.newrelic.com/docs/agents/net-agent/configuration/net-agent-configuration#proxy) as a child of the **&lt;service&gt;** element.<br/>
+If you're using a proxy server in your environment, you need to make a copy of <strong>"newrelic.config"</strong> file of the agent in the application directory, and specify the [proxy information](https://docs.newrelic.com/docs/agents/net-agent/configuration/net-agent-configuration#proxy) as a child of the <strong>&lt;service&gt;</strong> element.<br/>
-**Example:**<br/>
+<strong>Example:</strong><br/>
 <pre>
     &lt;service licenseKey="0123456789abcdef0123456789abcdef01234567"&gt;
       &lt;proxy name="my.proxy.address" port="proxy.port" /&gt;